 Weighing in at an incredibly low weight of 4 pounds, the VoxGuard Recording Mic Ambient Noise Attenuator is the ideal choice for people shopping on a budget.

 The Final Verdict

-It may not come as a surprise to anyone, but we are sticking with the obvious choice of KOVAL INC. Microphone Isolator Panel Absorber Studio Reflection Filter as the best reflection filters.
-Although the AS32 Acousti-Shield is cheaper than this product and the VoxGuard Recording Mic Ambient Noise Attenuator weighs lesser, we feel that regarding performance, none of these options come even remotely close to it.
+It may not come as a surprise to anyone, but we are sticking with the obvious choice of KOVAL INC. Microphone Isolator Panel Absorber Studio Reflection Filter as the best reflection filter.
+Although the AS32 Acousti-Shield is cheaper than this product and the VoxGuard Recording Mic Ambient Noise Attenuator weighs less, we feel that in terms of overall performance, none of the other options come even remotely close to it.

-It is a great option for people to consider if they’re looking to set up a recording studio in their homes as it doesn’t cost a lot and is built to last ages.
+It is a great option for people to consider if you’re looking to set up a recording studio in your home as it doesn’t cost a lot and is built to last ages.